tianyu0207/RTFM/README.md

-# MTN-KMIL
+# RTFM
-Code for 'Weakly-supervised Video Anomaly Detection with Contrastive Learning of Long and Short-range Temporal Features'
+Code for 'Weakly-supervised Video Anomaly Detection with Robust Temporal Feature Magnitude Learning'

 Code to be released later.